SAGE Tutelage ACT Test Preparation

 Sage Tutelage’s NEW ELITE Class

 The ELITE CLASS is Miss Leah’s unique concept!
 Since there are only 4, 5, or 6 seats available, each class member receives some individual attention.
 These classes are becoming very popular not only because of the student-to-teacher ratio but also because of the pricing Sage Tutelage offers.
 If you were to take a class such as this from a large test prep company, you would spend thousands of dollars.
 Sage Tutelage offers the same top quality of those companies for a fraction of the cost.
 PLEASE APPLY TO REGISTER FOR THIS CLASS.
-You may call me, send a text message, post a comment, or email me at email@example.com
+You may call, send a text, or email Ms. Leah at email@example.com 919-548-7225

 The ACT Test Is Composed Of 4 Sections (called Tests) –